This Crockpot Garlic and Herb Pork Roast dinner is savory, rich and oh-so delicious! Served over mashed potatoes or noodles, it’s comfort food heaven!

 - Season both sides of the pork with 1-2 teaspoons cajun seasoning, seasoning salt or salt and pepper.

 - Searing the roast first is optional.
-If doing so, sear 2-3 minutes per side in a large skillet over high heat.
+If doing so, sear in a large skillet over medium-high heat in olive oil 2-3 minutes per side, or until golden brown.

 - To a Crockpot, whisk together cream of chicken with herbs soup, broth, poultry seasoning, garlic powder and cajun seasoning or seasoning salt.
 Once combined transfer the pork into the mixture, coating both sides.
 Cover and cook on low for 8-9 hours or high 5-6.